wyntonfranklin/purdm-web-app/README.md

 # PURDM - Your Own Expense Manager (wfexpenses)

-Purdm is a open source expense manager host it yourself solution.
+PURDM is a open source expense manager host it yourself solution.
 It allows you to host and expense manager that you can access via web and mobile application.
 This means you have full control of your data and not some other company.